karolzaros/cypress-do-zero-a-nuvem/README.md

 # Cypress, from Zero to the Cloud

-Sample project to demonstrate a `cy.dataTest` Cypress custom command.

 ## Pre-requirements

 It is required to have Node.js and npm installed to run this project.